How to build a digital product platform for scale

 As your platform grows how easy is it to add new applications and components?
 Adopting an API-first software architecture will further ensure modularity.
 In particular, a microservices approach lends itself well to adding future application functionality without the need to edit the core application code.
 This means new functionality can be added without the risk of introducing bugs into the existing application.

 Following security best practices, such as the OWASP Top Ten, should be requisite, yet there are a multitude of factors that come into play when approaching security for scale.
 For example, maintaining your own authentication system may make sense if you are starting out, but in the long run, do you want to be responsible for the personally identifiable information (PII) of all your users?
 Outsourcing such important responsibilities to a company specializing in authentication security, such as Auth0, could be a better choice for future scalability.
-When protecting against DDoS attempts and other hacking threats, a service such as Cloudflare can offload responsibilities from your team and future proof your products are they grow in popularity.
+When protecting against DDoS attempts and other hacking threats, a service such as Cloudflare can offload responsibilities from your team and future proof your products as they grow in popularity.

 The approaches outlined in this article provides an overview of how our team at Emerge helps ensure our clients’ product platforms are designed and developed in a way that allows for future scalability.
 You can see an example of our product platform strategy at work in our case study for the Mercedes-Benz CLA Instagram Campaign.
 If you find yourself needing a hand with your digital product platform strategy, feel free to reach out.
 We’d love to talk.